Abraham Owen

 Abraham Owen or Abram Owen (1769–1811) was born in Prince Edward County, Virginia, in 1769.
 He moved to Kentucky in 1785.

-Owen served in the wars with the Indians under generals James Wilkinson and Arthur St. Clair in 1791, and served with colonel John Hardin.
+Owen served in the wars with the Native Americans under generals James Wilkinson and Arthur St. Clair in 1791, and served with colonel John Hardin.

 Owen was surveyor of Shelby County, Kentucky, in 1796.
 He was in the Kentucky Legislature in 1798, and a member of the state constitutional convention the next year.

 Owen served as a colonel and as aide-de-camp to William Henry Harrison at the Battle of Tippecanoe, where he was killed in 1811.

 The city now known as Owensboro, Kentucky established itself in 1817 with the name "Owensborough," in honor of Owen.
 Two years later, in 1819, counties in Kentucky and Indiana were formed and named for him.